Kenneth T. Derr

 Kenneth Tindall Derr (August 4, 1936 – July 12, 2024) was an American business executive who served as chairman and chief executive officer (CEO) of Chevron Corporation from 1989 to 1999.
-He was known for leading Chevron’s global expansion after the Cold War, including its entry into Kazakhstan's oil sector through the formation of the Tengizchevroil joint venture.
-Derr also implemented inclusive corporate policies, including early adoption of non-discrimination protections for sexual orientation.
+He was known for leading Chevron’s global expansion in the Middle East with the merger of Gulf Corp.

 Early life and education

 Derr was born in Wilkes-Barre, Pennsylvania.
 He earned a Bachelor of Science in mechanical engineering in 1959 and a Master of Business Administration in 1960, both from Cornell University.
-While at Cornell, he was a member of the Sphinx Head Society and was president of the Sigma Phi Epsilon fraternity.

 Career

 Chevron Corporation

 Derr joined Standard Oil of California (later Chevron) in 1960.
 He became its youngest ever vice president in 1972, president of Chevron U.S.A. in 1979, and a member of the board of directors in 1981.
-In 1985, he was appointed vice chairman and after managing Chevron's huge merger with Gulf Oil, became CEO and chairman on January 1, 1989.
+In 1985, he was appointed vice chairman and after managing Chevron's huge merger in the Middle East, became president of Chevron, succeeding, Donald L. Bower, in October 1 1979.